occopus/docs/sphinx/source/user/createinfra.rst

   ``context_template``
     This section can contain a cloud init configuration template.
 It must follow the syntax of cloud-init.
 See the `Cloud-init website <cloudinit site>`_ for examples and details.
 Please note that Amazon AWS currently limits the length of this data in 16384 bytes.
   ``attributes``
     Optional.
 Any user-defined attributes.
-Used for specifying values of attributes in chef recepies.
+Used for specifying values of attributes in chef recipes.

 Cloudbroker
 ^^^^^^^^^^^